Cray-HPE/docs-csm/operations/iuf/stages/update_vcs_config.md

 **`NOTE`** After `update-vcs-config` has completed and before proceeding to additional stages, any desired site configuration customizations should be performed.
 Refer to individual product documentation for configuration customization details.

-`update-vcs-config` details are explained in the following subsections:
+`update-vcs-config` details are explained in the following sections:

 - [Impact](#impact)
 - [Prerequisites](#prerequisites)